quathesage/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   JWTs are widely used as it scales better than that of a session-cookie based because tokens are stored on the client-side while the session uses the server memory to store user data
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.
 3. How are unit tests different from integration and end-to-end testing?
+   We use unit tests to verify the correctness of one part of the system in isolation.To test the data access, we'll write end to end tests.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+Test driven development is the process of writing tests before code.
+When writting test driven code you should be able to write higher quality code because you are starting with the end of the process.